andris9/n3/README.md

 Clients
 -------

-Run *pop3_server.js* and add an POP3 account to your e-mail client pointing to the node.js server.
-With the demo script usernames doesn't matter, any name goes, but the password needs to be 12345
+Run *pop3_server.js* and add a POP3 account to your e-mail client pointing to the node.js server.
+With the demo script usernames don't matter, any name goes, but the password needs to be 12345

 For example, if you run *pop3_server.js* in *localhost* then the incoming settings should be something like:

     protocol: pop3
     server: localhost
+    port: 110
     username: anything_goes
     password: 12345

 NB!
 Some clients (iPhone) require valid SMTP server in order to add a new account.
+You can use any valid SMTP server.